okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Bugs fixed in 2022.01.2

-* When the [Create a new Binding](/docs/reference/api/roles/#create-a-new-binding) or the [Add more Members to a Binding](/docs/reference/api/roles/#add-more-members-to-a-binding) endpoints were called, and included all users or all groups in the request, the request was successful.
+* When the [Create a new Binding](/docs/reference/api/roles/#create-a-new-binding) or the [Add more Members to a Binding](/docs/reference/api/roles/#add-more-members-to-a-binding) endpoints were called, and included all users or all groups in the request, the request didn't fail as expected.
 (OKTA-459994)

 * When an invalid client assertion type was provided during a [client credentials grant type flow](/docs/guides/implement-grant-type/clientcreds/main/), the error response code was 401 instead of 400.
 (OKTA-456503)